Help Sheet for Copy Editing Articles

-Minimize the use of italics, but italics is OK in headers for titles or foreign words.
+Minimize the use of italics, but italics are OK in headers for book titles or foreign words.
 Never allow your author to use boldface or underlines in the table of contents.

 Remove all titles from the author's name such as "Dr." or "Professor."
-Delete the department and university's address.
+Delete the department name and the university's address.
 Remove the city.
 Add the country without abbreviation, except for "U. S. A." (and use blanks after the periods in this abbreviation).
 For example, change

 Sir Michael Dummett, professor